Anomalous Higgs oscillations mediated by Berry curvature and quantum metric: Abstract

 \section{Abstract}

 Higgs spectroscopy, the study of Higgs bosons of a superconductor, is an emerging field in studying superconductivity.
 Here we show that the Berry curvature and the quantum metric of bands play a central role in the Higgs mode generation.
-They allow detection of Higgs bosons even when the conventional contribution from the band curvature vanishes.
+They allow the detection of Higgs bosons even when the conventional contribution from the band curvature vanishes.
 Furthermore, we show that the Higgs mode can couple to the external electromagnetic field linearly when mediated by the Berry connection.
 As a result, we predict the existence of a second harmonic generation, in addition to the well-known third harmonic generation.
 We elucidate our theory further by considering a flat band superconductor realized by the Harper-Hubbard model and show that the geometric Higgs mode is lower bounded by the band Chern number.
-We discuss some future outlook especially in the context of the twisted bilayer graphene.
+We demonstrate in twisted bilayer graphene the existence of the geometrically induced Higgs modes when superconductivity is realised in the nearly flat band at the magic angle.